CFIQ: 640 Toronto

 The "Global News Radio" branding was dropped in January 2022 to avoid confusion between news and talk programming on the station.
 The station continues to have a shared newsroom with Global News and the newscasts themselves are still identified as Global News.
-This comes one month after Amanda Cupido was hired as the station's Program Director.
+The change occurred one month after Amanda Cupido was hired as the station's program director.

 On May 1, 2022, the station's call sign was changed to CFIQ.
-The current weekday talk show lineup includes Greg Brady hosting Toronto Today in the morning drive slot followed by Kelly Cutrara, Alan Carter, Jeff McArthur, John Oakley, Alex Pierson and Ben O'Hara-Byrne, with Shane Hewitt in the overnight slot.
+The weekday talk show lineup included Greg Brady hosting Toronto Today in the morning drive slot followed by Kelly Cutrara, Alan Carter, Jeff McArthur, John Oakley, Alex Pierson and Ben O'Hara-Byrne, with Shane Hewitt in the overnight slot.

 Effective August 8, 2022, Carter and McArthur discontinued their shows in order to focus on their duties at Global Television.
 Cutrata moved to early afternoons and Pierson moved from evenings to the 9 am to noon slot, following Greg Brady.